 Put simply, Glow-Worm is the budget arm of Vaillant Group.
 As with everything in life, you get what you pay for.

 Our opinion is to go for a Glow-Worm boiler with the highest warranty possible (so the Energy or Ultimate3 boilers), or to stick to well known brands including Baxi, Potterton, Vaillant and Worcester Bosch.
+Given you can probably get a Worcester here at the same price, that would be what we’d be doing.

 So, we’d always tend to head for the leading brands in the industry, but we’re not completely against Glow-Worm.
 And, there are plenty of people that rate Glow-Worm as a brand.
 The reviews on Trust Pilot are a combination of homeowners and installers, rating customer service, through to product quality.